ShawnMalal/cse15l-lab-reports/labReport1.md

   [Tutorial on how to reset your course-specific account's password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)

-* Now that everything is set up, the first step is to open up your own VS Code terminal (Ctrl or Command + backtick , or use the Terminal → New Terminal menu option).
+Now that everything is set up, open up your own VS Code terminal (Ctrl or Command + backtick , or use the Terminal → New Terminal menu option).
 Then, to use ssh, the command you must input in the terminal will look exactly like this, except you replace the 'zz' with your course-specific account.

 > $ ssh cs15lwi23zz@ieng6.ucsd.edu